StigNygaard/lastfm-widgets/README.md

 up as a [Deno Deploy](https://deno.com/deploy) project.
 Any updates in main-branch are immediately deployed to https://lastfm-widgets.deno.dev/.

 The backend code is my first simple experiments/experience with Deno.
-Comments are welcome if you have tips to make better code or better use of Deno features.
-So far it is on purpose I have kept it pretty basic and avoided libraries/frameworks.
-I like to start that way to get a feeling for the standard features.
+Tested with Deno 2.0.0-rc.0.

 #### /widgets/ folder